StructGPT: A General Framework for Large Language Model to Reason over Structured Data: Approach

 $\bullet$ \emph{Extract\_Neighbor\_Relations~(e)}: extracts all the neighboring relations of the entity $e$.

 $\bullet$ \emph{Extract\_Triples~($e$, $\{r\}$)}: extracts all the triples with the relation in $\{r\}$ and head entity $e$.

-\paragraph{Interfaces for Tables.} Given a data table, LLMs need to know its contained column names, and can access the content by row or column, enabling LLMs to extract the sub-table containing relevant columns and rows from it.
-Therefore, we define three functions:
+\paragraph{Interfaces for Table.} Given a data table, LLMs need to know its contained column names, and can access the content by row or column, enabling LLMs to extract its sub-table containing relevant columns and rows.
+Thus, we define three functions:

 $\bullet$ \emph{Extract\_Column\_Name~($\mathcal{T})$}: extracts all the column names of a table $\mathcal{T}$.

 $\bullet$ \emph{Extract\_Columns~($\mathcal{T}$, $\{c\}$)}: extracts the contents of columns from a table $\mathcal{T}$ by indices $\{c\}$.